 The Law with Criminology programme is tailored for students who are interested in careers in the criminal justice system, or are interested in law and in becoming a barrister or solicitor.

 A major challenge to society is 'crime'.
 Criminology examines 'crime' and 'deviance,' and the processes through which the criminal justice system responds to these phenomena.

-You will learn the core ‘foundations of legal knowledge’ required by the Solicitors Regulation Authority and Bar Standards Board in order to pass the academic stage of training and progress on to the vocational stage.
+You will learn the core ‘foundations of legal knowledge’ required by the Solicitors Regulation Authority and Bar Standards Board in order to pass the academic stage of training and progress on to the vocational stage (The draft future changes to the qualification routes for solicitors with the introduction by the Solicitors Regulation Authority of the new Solicitors Qualifying Exam are being closely monitored).
 The Criminology modules on offer as part of this degree enable you to explore why crime exists, how crime and deviance is socially constructed, which societies have the most crime and how societies deal with crime.
 No society is crime free; crime and society are intertwined.